pdwonline/gardena-water-distributor/README.md

-# Home Assistant irrigation using Gardena distributor
+# Home Assistant irrigation using Gardena water distributor

-This is my project for garden issigation using Home assistant.
+This is my project for garden irrigation using Home assistant.
 As an alternative to a complex and expansive set of valves and controllers using Opensprinkler for example, I found an alternative using the [Gardena water distributor](https://www.gardena.com/int/products/watering/water-controls/water-distributor-automatic/966749301/).
 This device enables me to control up to 6 zones.
 It is pure mechanical and will switch to the next zone as soon as the water pressure stops.
 Controlling the device means you have to start/stop the water pressure at a certain sequence.

 I was inspired when I saw that Gardena offers a timer controler to automate the process.
 I wondered how it works bought the Gardena water distributor and started experimenting with it.
 Now I can use Home Assistant to control the Gardena water distributor and fully automate the irrigation over 6 zones in my garden.